 There is also some Grand Marnier in these cupcakes.
 Grand Marnier can be pricey, so you can always pick up a tiny bottle at a liquor store, or you can substitute Cointreau or Triple Sec (which is a bit cheaper).
 Those who don’t drink might ask if you can omit the alcohol in this recipe… you might try making them using only the margarita mixer, but I can’t vouch for the flavor since I haven’t tried it that way.

 How to make Margarita Cupcakes:

 These Margarita Cupcakes are simple cupcakes that begin with a box of white cake mix.
-The margarita ingredients. above are mixed in along with egg whites, vegetable oil and lime zest.
+The margarita ingredients are mixed in along with egg whites, vegetable oil and lime zest.
 The margarita flavor takes over, so you don’t even notice that it’s made with a box mix.

 The icing is a Lime Buttercream.
 I add the lime juice slowly until I get the flavor I want.
 Just a very mellow lime flavor is best to go with the tangy flavor of the cupcake (the tequila flavor doesn’t really come through so much).
 Garnish with little lime slices, and add some shots of tequila on your dessert tray too!

 I thought this might be a fun way to serve them too, but then things might get kind of, um, interesting when you have your guests licking the bottoms of the shot glasses.
 In the photo pictured above, I made larger-sized margarita cupcakes in the large muffins pans to accommodate the size of a shot glass on top.

 If you’re looking for more delicious recipes to serve at your Mexican-themed party, you might enjoy serving my Slow Cooker Mexican Street Corn Dip or these Pineapple Margaritas.
 This Cinco de Mayo Mexican Charcuterie Board would be an awesome display too.

 - 2 tablespoons canola or vegetable oil